Generating clip path (bleed) on a single side

 When you place artwork onto a packaging design, you need to define the areas that are vital for the placement of artwork.
 Once defined, these areas are then used for the generation of bleed.
-If then clip path conflicts occur in the layout, the defined areas are used to resolve them automatically.

 1. On the Layout toolbar, click Generate Bleed by Levels of Importance .